erikj/presentations/gitgithubncareol/slides/outro.md

 # Lessons Learned

-- Learn and use the tools that you have / are available: Git, Markdown, languages' preferred packaging utilities, etc.
+- Learn and use the tools that we have / are available: Git, Markdown, languages' preferred packaging utilities, etc.
 - Git can enhance your workflow
 - GitHub
   - Reliable and simple but powerful